Antonio-Lucian-Popa/social-app/Readme.md

 * ✅ User can delete a profile image
 * ✅ User can add a sub comment on a comment
 * ✅ User can edit a sub comment on a comment
+* ✅ User can delete a comment and all subComments on a comment
+* ✅ User can delete a sub comment on a comment

 ## Technologies